SoCloz/SoclozFeatureFlagBundle/README.md

 -----------

 A feature can have multiple variations.
-The list of variations is defined in your configuration file, and it is your responsability to modify your templates according to those variations.
+The list of variations is defined in your configuration file, and it is your responsibility to modify your templates according to those variations.

-Variations are automatically choosed by the bundle, but can be changed :
+Variations are automatically chosen by the bundle, but can be changed :
 * by your application (session level),
 * using the provided front-end controller (session level),
 * by adding a request parameter to the page url (page level).

-The service provides a simple success/failure couting mecanism.
+The service provides a simple success/failure couting mechanism.
 You can also use your favorite external analytics service.

 Configuration
 -------------